jerkerdelsing/air/README.md

-# air
-The Arrowhead user Interface Representation (AIR), a format for visually representing Arrowhead services.
+# Arrowhead user Interface Representation (AIR)

+This repository organizes the work being done to select or produce a format for visually representing Arrowhead services.
+No format currently exists.